1145 PINE STREET #15

 More and more, I’m hired as some sort of “hyphenate”.
 Sound guy-camera assistant or focus puller, Sound guy-gaffer or grip, Sound guy-camera mount rigger or helicopter mount rigger.

-And now, non-commercial aerial 4K filming with a UAV.
+And now, non-commercial aerial 4K filming with several flavors of UAVs.

 You get the picture.

 As a one-man crew, I shot a pilot for a TV food show in Vietnam with an internationally-known, San Francisco-based, Vietnamese chef.